 Fundamental Techniques for Highly Available and Resilient Power Electronics Systems

-The confluence of power electronics systems and next-generation electric networks has introduced a plurality of new challenges, particularly with respect to availability, reliability, and system security and safety.
+The increasing ubiquity of power electronics within electric networks (broadly defined) has introduced an array of new challenges, particularly with respect to availability, reliability, and system security and safety.
 Switching power converters introduce new failure points in a power distribution network.
 Moreover, the interactions between converters and the propagation or cascading effect of faults through an electric network remain open research questions.

 - PELS Webinar talk on fundamental estimation techniques for fault diganosis

 - J. Poon, P. Jain, I. Konstantakopoulos, C. Spanos, S. Panda, S. Sanders, "Model-Based Fault Detection and Identification for Switching Power Converters," IEEE Transactions on Power Electronics, vol. 32, no. 2, pp. 1419-1430, Feb.
 2017. doi

 - J. Poon, P. Jain, C. Spanos, S. K. Panda, S. R. Sanders, "Fault Prognosis for Power Electronics Systems Using Adaptive Parameter Identification," IEEE Transactions on Industry Applications, vol. 53, no. 3, pp. 2862-2870, May-June 2017. doi

 - X. Ding, J. Poon, I. Čelanović and A. D. Domínguez-García, "Fault Detection and Isolation Filters for Three-Phase AC-DC Power Electronics Systems," IEEE Transactions on Circuits and Systems I: Regular Papers, vol. 60, no. 4, pp. 1038-1051, April 2013. doi